In a previous post, Is Your WordPress Website Secure from Hackers, I outline why you should change your WordPress Administrator Password every month.

-To avoid allowing your WordPress site becoming bogged down with out of date information, make sure you check your list of users frequently.
+To avoid allowing your WordPress site from getting bogged down with out-of-date information, make sure you check your list of users frequently.
 You can do this once a month when you change your password, so it doesn’t add too much time out of your schedule.

 - Assign individual User Accounts to each team member.

 This will allow you to track who is doing what at any time, and makes it easy to remove a particular User when they leave your team.